WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 	// The current WSX5 mode
 	"mode": "uipreview", // May be 'uipreview', 'preview', 'online', according to the moment when the content is made

+	// Get the url of a specific path (String) in the project.
+Available since 11.0.8.x "getSiteUrl": function (path) { ... },

 	// Informations about the private area (defined only if the private area is enabled) "accessManagement": {